Day 26: Statistics

 0.101089

 Finally there is a suite of functions relating to various statistical distributions.
-The functions for the Normal distribution are illustrated below, but there’re functions for Beta and Binomial distribution, the Gamma and Hypergeometric distribution and many others.
+The functions for the Normal distribution are illustrated below.
+Many other distributions, like Beta, Binomial, Gamma and Hypergeometric distribution, are also supported.
 The function naming convention is consistent across all distributions.

 normpdf(0); # PDF